MaroshCZ/Demo2/README.md

 ## Commits

 Is it possible to make one line commit in git bash and yet include new lines and bullet points?
+Lets try this aproach now.